Adding Trivy Scans to Our CI Pipeline

 CVE-2024-67890

-But be careful with ignores.
-Document why you're ignoring each CVE so future you (or your coworkers) understand the reasoning.
+Be careful with ignores though.
+Document why you're ignoring each CVE.
+Future you (or your coworkers) will want to know the reasoning.

 Failing builds vs warnings

-We set --exit-code 1 which fails the build if vulnerabilities are found.
-This prevents deploying vulnerable images.
+We set --exit-code 1 which fails the build on vulnerabilities.
+This blocks deploying vulnerable images.

-But this can be annoying during development.
-Sometimes you want to deploy quickly and fix vulnerabilities later.
+It can be annoying during development.
+Sometimes you just want to deploy to staging and deal with CVEs later.

 Alternative approach: